rachelpr/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This project was built at part of my studies at Lighthouse Labs.
+Most of the work done to this was on the front-end, using HTML, CSS, jQuery and AJAX.

+## Final Product

 ## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
-2. Clone your repository onto your local device.
-3. Install dependencies using the `npm install` command.
+1. Install dependencies using `npm install`
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
+2. Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:8080/>
-4. Go to <http://localhost:8080/> in your browser.
+4. Go to <http://localhost:8080/> in your browser

+## How to Tweet
+1. Type in your tweet to the textbox
+2. Press submit!

+## Extra info
+- If you don't enter text, an error message appears
+- If your tweet is too long, an error message appears
+- Tweet length can be seen with the character counter in the lower right-hand corner of the box
+- Previous tweets are seen below the submit tweet textbox

 ## Dependencies